learnbydoingwithsteven/agentic-dashboard-app/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.
+Copyright © 2025 Steven Wang.
+All rights reserved.
+Licensed under the Apache License, Version 2.0.

 ## 🙏 Acknowledgments